audtheshaud/SmoothTypeForFirefox/README.md

 # SmoothTypeForFirefox

-When I went to find a Microsoft Word style equivalkent for Firefox, I became very disappointed in the lack of options.
+When I went to find a Microsoft Word style equivalent for Firefox, I became very disappointed in the lack of options.
 I found an exxtension on Chrome and edited the files in order for it to function on FireFox.
 To use it:

 ## Installation steps